korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 Let's use the analogy of building a house to understand classes.
 Now a class is basically a blueprint for the house.
 Using the blueprint, we can build as many houses as we like, based on those plans.
-So thinking back to the physical world, we use the plans for the house, to build many houses that have the same floor plan.
+So thinking back to the physical world, we use the plans for the house to build many houses that have the same floor plan.
 Each house we build (in other words, going back to programming terms, each house we instantiate using the new operator) is an object.